bruno78/caesar-cipher/README.md

 * Whenever encounters a character non existent on alphabet, it doesn't give you any errors.

-* I'v also included a decipher method.
+* It also includes a decipher method.

 ####### About the decipher method ######

+* Version 1.0

-I've created the decipher method based on the search for the most common words.
+The decipher method is based on the search for the most common words.
 So it's far from being perfect.

-I still need to perfect.
-Perhaps using the linux dictionary?
+* Version 2.0

+The version 2.0 uses the linux word dictionary: "/usr/share/dict/words". it's pretty fun!

 ######## To do list ########

-* make sure it *downcase* the string to make sure all the words gets to be ciphered or deciphered
+* make sure it *downcase* the string to make sure all the words gets to be ciphered or deciphered *** Done! ***

-* create a method to offset numbers as well!

-* find a way to use a word dictionary instead of common words to decipher
+* find a way to use a word dictionary instead of common words to decipher *** Done! ***

+* it takes a bit of time.
+I need to find ways to go faster.